House Passes Extensive Election And Campaign Finance Overhaul Bill

 "[The bill] restores the people's faith that government works for the people's interest, not the special interests," Pelosi said.
 "Let us be very clear, this is a fight we are taking a vote on today but it is a fight we will not end until we win it."

-The bill's passage was a welcome victory for Democrats, who spent much of the week dealing with infighting and disagreement between members over comments by Rep. Ilhan Omar, D-Mich., that were seen by some as anti-Semitic.
+The bill's passage was a welcome victory for Democrats, who spent much of the week dealing with infighting and disagreement between members over comments by Rep. Ilhan Omar, D-Minn., that were seen by some as anti-Semitic.

 The House passed a resolution Thursday to condemn "anti-Semitism, Islamophobia, racism and other forms of bigotry," and Pelosi made a point in her comments Friday to specifically thank freshmen members for "all the difference they are making for the people."

-Note: A previous version of this article incorrectly referred to Rep. Ilhan Omar as a representative of Michigan.
-She represents Minnesota's 5th District.